 It may only measure 21 miles by 14 miles, but Barbados is the small Caribbean island that packs a punch.
-We’ve chosen the best things to do in Barbados on your next getaway.
+I’ve chosen the top things to do in Barbados on your next getaway.

 Steeped in history and beauty, Barbados might be a small island, but it’s got that extra-special something that lures visitors in and keeps them coming back year after year.

 An enchanting blend of old-world charm, near-unbelievable beaches and luxury hotels should put it firmly at the top of your bucket list of winter sun getaways.

 Here’s my pick of the best things to do in Barbados.